Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Real linear isomorphisms between the harmonic spaces and for

-\begin{lem}[Commuting complex conjugation and pointwise Hermitian adjoint with $\bar\partial_A$ and $\bar\partial_A^*$] Let $(E,H)$ be a smooth Hermitian vector bundle $E$ over a closed, smooth almost Hermitian four-manifold $(X,g,J,\omega)$.
+\begin{lem}[Commuting complex conjugation and pointwise Hermitian adjoint with $\bar\partial_A$ and $\bar\partial_A^*$] (See Feehan and Leness \cite[Lemma 10.1.3]{Feehan_Leness_introduction_virtual_morse_theory_so3_monopoles}.)
+Let $(E,H)$ be a smooth Hermitian vector bundle $E$ over a closed, smooth almost Hermitian four-manifold $(X,g,J,\omega)$.
 If $A$ is a smooth, unitary connection on $E$ and $p,q$ are non-negative integers, then

 and

 \end{lem}